 Beans could provide various health benefits when consumed with a well-balanced diet.

 - Support nutritional needs: Beans contain a considerable amount of macronutrients and micronutrients that can support your infant’s development.
-Some of the important nutrients that beans can provide are folate, magnesium, potassium, and essential amino acid lysine (13).
+Some of the important nutrients that beans can provide are folate, calcium, zinc, magnesium, potassium, and essential amino acid lysine (13).
+Good amount of protein helps in muscle growth of your baby.
+All these nutrients promote normal development and functioning of the vital organs.

 - Promote digestive health: Beans are rich in dietary fiber and resistant starch.
 Dietary fiber adds bulk to the diet and helps maintain healthy bowel movement.
+And reduce chances of constipation.
 The resistant starch after fermentation in the large intestine exhibits prebiotic properties to support the gut bacteria (13) (14).

 Precautions To Take While Feeding Beans To Your Baby